maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 The United Nations states that as a minimum terrorism is defined as "Terrorism involves the intimidation or coercion of populations or governments through the threat or perpetration of violence, causing death, serious injury or the taking of hostages."
 [4]

-It is important to seperate government oppression, war crimes, genocides, guerilla warfare from this set as although they can be far worse, these events do not fall into the category of the definition.
+It is important to separate government oppression, war crimes, genocides, guerilla warfare from this set as although they can be far worse, these events do not fall into the category of the definition.

-### Plot 1 INDex, Terror data, world map??
-Need an intro plot
 Plotting terrorism incidents by country for sub-saharan Africa:
 <object type="text/html" data="{{ site.baseurl }}/choroplethMap.html"  width="1200" height="900" style="border: none; padding: 0; width:100%; height:30vw"></object>